symfony/symfony-docs/cookbook/bundles/inheritance.rst

    Translation files do not work in the same way as described above.
 All translation files are accumulated into a set of "pools" (one for each) domain.
-Symfony loads translation files from bundles first (in the order that the bundles are initialized) and then from your ``app/Resources`` directory.
+Symfony2 loads translation files from bundles first (in the order that the bundles are initialized) and then from your ``app/Resources`` directory.
 If the same translation is specified in two resources, the translation from the resource that's loaded last will win.